Home

 Books that frequently contain forewords are non-fiction, particularly self-help or other kinds of uplifting books.
 A foreword may also be used if the book’s author passed away before publication.

-Just remember — a foreword is optional.
+Just remember: a foreword is optional.

 When both a foreword and preface are used in the front matter, the foreword normally comes first.

 The preface is an introduction that the author writes.
 It can orient the reader to view the forthcoming book in a way that the author intends.
 It can describe the writing process or the source of inspiration.
+In contrast, an introduction is usually treated as part of the main text, especially in nonfiction.

 Don't get this confused with the prologue, which I will discuss later.
 The prologue is supposed to be part of your story.
 The preface, on the other hand, is part of the non-story front matter.